 Northern Agricultural Research Center

 The Northern Agricultural Research Center consists of 3,000 acres at the main facility with an additional 3,960 acres of grazing land located in the nearby Bear Paw Mountains.
 The 3,000 acres on the main facility supports both crop and livestock research activities which is distinctly unique to MSU.
 The research center has recently completed $2.8 million of construction and renovation, including a new $2.1 million office/laboratory complex.
-In the spring of 2014, two center pivots suitable for research will be installed.
-The current research center staff consists of three faculty, two operations managers, two master's level technicians, and eight support personnel.
+In the spring of 2014, two center pivots suitable for research were installed.
+A modern research scale greenhouse was funded and designed with construction to be completed in the near future.
+The research center, when fully staffed, consists of three faculty, two operations managers, research scientist, master's level technician, and 12 permanent support personnel.
 A local advisory board made up of area producers and industry representatives from the five surrounding counties, provides guidance on NARC research priorities.